The Traditional Bazaar of Kazeroun

 Imam Khomeini Bazaar

-The name of this bazaar has been mentioned in old texts pertaining to the 4th and 5th centuries of AH (11th century AD) indicating that its foundation must date back to that period.
-However, throughout history, this bazaar has been renovated many times and the core of the market, which still exists today, is related to the Qajar era (19th century).
-There are also a number of chambers and shops that were built in the Safavid era (16th century).
+References to the Bazaar of Kazeroun appear in texts from the 4th and 5th centuries AH (11th century AD), suggesting that its origins date back to that period.
+Over the centuries, the bazaar has undergone several renovations.
+The existing core structure mainly dates from the Qajar era (19th century), while a number of chambers and shops were added during the Safavid period (16th century).

 Jame’ Mosque of the Bazaar

-The original building of this mosque, which is one of the most important mosques of Kazeroun, was laid in the 7th century AH (13th century AD).
+The Jame’ Mosque, located within the bazaar, is one of the most significant mosques in Kazeroun.
+The foundation of the original structure dates back to the 7th century AH (13th century AD).

 Change word spacing: